How fourth generation consoles are forcing non-sociable gamers to play with others.

 Don’t get me wrong, I’m excited about a lot of these features for the next-generation.
 We still have the option to play offline and ignore online completely, but the future is quickly heading towards a world where being online becomes a perfunctory part of gaming.
 We won’t have even have to think about connecting because the console will do it for us and perhaps internet is accessible to everyone by then.
 At that point, we could be used to always being available to everyone.

 Goodbye ‘me’ time gaming, I’ll enjoy you while I still can.
 My friend always plays netent casino games, they may appeal to some people more than online gaming.
 He says they allow you to play anywhere and they could result in money rewards.
-If they don’t appeal to you, there’s always playing chess or scrabble up in the cabins.
+If they don’t appeal to you, there’s always playing chess or scrabble up in the cabins instead.